reframejs/reframe/docs/reframe-rationale.template.md

 <br/>

-# Reframe Rational
+# Reframe Rationale

-The Reframe Rational explains in details why someone would want to use Reframe.
+The Reframe Rationale explains in details why someone would want to use Reframe.
 This is Reframe's raison d'etre.

 ##### Contents